10. 18. 22

 But yes, this option would open the door to providing higher quality care to patients who wouldn’t otherwise get the care.
 And I’m thinking about so many cases that I have seen that ended up with economic euthanasia or got lower quality care, because that was all they could afford.
 Even though I could have done so much more for the patient.
 I’m thinking about your Parvo cases; I’m thinking about the hit by a car or the little family that gets the Chihuahua.
 And they don’t understand that when the Chihuahua jumps off a chair and breaks its leg, then they suddenly have a $3,000 bill: I’m thinking about things like dentistry, that’s always a huge surprise for people.
 And there have been many times where I haven’t been able to give these patients they need because the client could have couldn’t afford the dental care.
 I’m also thinking about so many times when there’s a torn ACL, which is the anterior cruciate ligament.
 I mean, everybody who’s listening knows that.
 And everybody who’s listening has had to not give a dog the care they needed because the person couldn’t afford to have the surgery done.
 So, so many things there.
 I hope I answered your question.
 But yes, so many benefits, Gary,

 Gary Tiratsuyan: You absolutely did.
 And one thing I want to bring up is what you mentioned a few moments ago; it’s taking care of the pet patient completely and giving treatment in its entirety, not piecemealing.
 Not saying okay, we can do this.
 And then we can sort of push off this treatment for a little while until those funds are there to pay for the procedure.
-With Care Now, Pay Later, we’re looking at, ultimately, more care, more treatment, and a more permanent solution to an issue that a pet may have.
+With patient financing, we’re looking at, ultimately, more care, more treatment, and a more permanent solution to an issue that a pet may have.
 It’s really all-encompassing and handling the problem, the issue, the illness, or whatever the injury may be at the point that it needs to be addressed so that there are no longer costs in the future.
 Right?
 We’re looking at not delaying, like I said, not sort of partial treatments here and there, not trying to figure out what we can do sort of as a band-aid, but ultimately getting the right fix in for the pet and treating the pet on the spot, the right way.

 Dr. Sarah Wooten: Absolutely.
 As you were talking, I was just thinking about how many times I’ve had to delay vaccines, heartworm testing, or heartworm prevention or fecal testing because somebody comes in for their annual exam.
 They are rightly surprised by the $500 to $700 price tag that’s there for just doing annual preventive medicine.
 I’m thinking of exams, all of your parasite testing, all of your vaccinations, annual bloodwork, and urine on older patients.
 The list goes on.
 And so, I remember having the conversation so many times, okay, well, all right, we can do this, this, and this today.
 And then we’re going to make a plan to do this in a month when you get your paycheck and then do the next thing in a month when you get your next paycheck.
 And, you know, it would be something like heartworm testing.
 And so, like the leptospirosis vaccine, what happens in those two months if that animal is exposed, right?
 So, this allows the pet to get care when they come in.
 That also helps because then you’re not tying your para staff up with vet appointments when these people come back in over and over and over to get the stuff done little by little.
 Yeah, that’s just something else that I was thinking about in it, and that’s preventive care.
 Right.
 So, there are just there’s a lot of ways to apply this.